ronaldbosma/memoryfeed/docs/powershell/files-and-folders.md

                 # Add new content before the current line
                 if (-not([string]::IsNullOrEmpty($BeforeLine)) -and $lines[$i] -eq $BeforeLine) {
                     $newLines.Insert($i+$offset-1, $NewContent)
-                    #Increase offset so new lines are inserted in the correct position for multiple matches
+                    #Increase offset so new lines are inserted in the correct position when there are multiple matches
                     $offset++
                 }

                 # Add new content after the current line
                 if (-not([string]::IsNullOrEmpty($AfterLine)) -and $lines[$i] -eq $AfterLine) {
                     $newLines.Insert($i+$offset, $NewContent)
-                    #Increase offset so new lines are inserted in the correct position for multiple matches
+                    #Increase offset so new lines are inserted in the correct position when there are multiple matches
                     $offset++
                 }
             }